The Incredible Benefits of Bay Leaf Oil

-- This oil can even help to to get rid of lice.
+- Finally, this oil can even help to get rid of lice.

 - 1 cup of sweet almond oil (about 200 g)

-- 1 glass container or jar that holds at least 200 ml
+- Glass container or jar that holds at least 200 ml

-You’ll be surprised how easy it is to make bay leaf oil.
+You’ll be surprised at how easy it is to make bay leaf oil.

-However, keep in mind that you need one more ingredient not listed above: patience.
-Once prepared, you must wait 40 days for it to marinate.
+However, keep in mind that you’ll need one more unlisted ingredient: patience.
+Once prepared, you’ll have to wait 40 days for it to set.

 - First, wash the container or jar well.

-- Next, put in the bay leaves, making sure they are clean with not a spot of dust or bits of other plants.
+- Then, put in the bay leaves, making sure they’re clean with not a spot of dust or bits of other plants.

-- Once the bay leaves are in, pour in the sweet almond oil in.
+- Once the bay leaves are in the jar, pour in the sweet almond oil.

-- Finally, close with an air-tight top and let marinate for 40 days.
+- Finally, close with an airtight top and let sit for 40 days.

-If you’re patient, you will end up with a remarkable essential oil.
+If you’re patient, you’ll end up with a remarkable essential oil.